browserstack/api/README.md

 #### browser_version
 A valid browser version.
 List of supported browser versions are given using the `GET /browsers`.
 See the _Getting Available Browsers_ above for details.

+#### real_mobile
+A boolean flag that denotes whether your test should run on a real device.
+A list of supported real devices are given using the `GET browsers`.
+See the _Getting Available Browsers_ above for details.

 #### (timeout=300)
 Time in seconds before the worker is terminated.
 Default value is 300 seconds and the minimum value is 60 seconds.